Teresa L. Gonzalez

-Causes: Racial, social and economic justice, education, literacy, womens’ rights, formerly incarcerated leadership, healing, non-profit development / sustainability, BIPOC social enterprise and entrepreneurship.
+Causes: Racial, social, economic and gender justice, education, health literacy, womens’ rights, prison abolition, non-profit organizational development and social entrepreneurship.

 Contact Teresa: email@example.com